AdobeDocs/pass.en/help/authentication/tve-dashboard-programmers.md

 ---
 # Programmers {#programmers}

-The Programmers section of the TVE Dashboard allows you to access and manage settings for a specific [programmer](/help/authentication/glossary.md#programmer).
+The Programmers section of the TVE Dashboard allows you to access and manage settings for [programmers](/help/authentication/glossary.md#programmer) associated your account entitlements.
 You can also [add new programmer](#add-new-programmer).

->[!NOTE]
->
->You can only access and manage settings for one programmer at a time based on your current login credentials.

 The **Programmers** section under **Configurations** in the left panel displays the following details of a programmer:

 * **Programmer Id**: A media company identifier within the system.
 * **Channels**: The number of associated channels linked to a programmer.

+To quickly locate a specific programmer, enter the display name in **Search** at the top of the list.

 ## Manage programmer configurations {#manage-programmer-conf}

-Navigate to the **Programmers** section under **Configurations** in the left panel and select your details.
+Navigate to the **Programmers** section under **Configurations** in the left panel and select a desired programmer.
 You can then select the following tabs at the top to view and edit various settings:

 * [Channels](#channels)
 * [Certificates](#certificates)